dmsc/fastbasic/manual.md

 file names in the command line; if not given the compiler will prompt you to input a file name.

+If you don't use floating point, using the integer versions (`FBI` and `FBCI`) will compile to a smaller file.

 Advanced Editor Usage